-As discussed elsewhere in this Proxy Statement, our Executive Chairman and CEO and our President are compensated through the operation of the 2017 Management Agreement, which contains certain provisions relating to stock ownership applicable to ZelnickMedia and its affiliates.
-In July 2016, the Board of Directors also adopted a policy relating to stock ownership guidelines applicable to any individual who serves as an executive officer of the Company pursuant to an agreement with a third party consultant, which currently includes our Executive Chairman and CEO and our President.
-The 2017 Management Agreement and the stock ownership guidelines policy adopted by the Board of Directors both prohibit, prior to March 31, 2024, ZelnickMedia and any Subject Person (as defined in the 2017 Management Agreement and which includes Messrs.
-Zelnick and Slatoff) from selling or otherwise disposing of any shares of common stock of the Company, if the Market Value (as defined in the 2017 Management Agreement) of all shares of common stock of the Company (including any unvested options, restricted stock and RSUs), after giving effect to such proposed sale or other disposition, owned by ZelnickMedia and each Subject Person, including Messrs.
-Zelnick and Slatoff, in the aggregate as of the trading day immediately preceding the date of the proposed sale or disposition, would be less than six (6) times the per annum management fee (excluding any bonuses).
+The 2022 Management Agreement and the stock ownership guidelines policy adopted by the Board of Directors both prohibit, prior to March 31, 2029, ZMC and any Subject Person (as defined in the 2022 Management Agreement and which includes Messrs.
+Zelnick and Slatoff) from selling or otherwise disposing of any shares of common stock of the Company, if the Market Value (as defined in the 2022 Management Agreement) of all shares of common stock of the Company (including any unvested options, restricted stock and RSUs, but excluding any unvested restricted stock or RSUs that remain subject to performance-based vesting) would be less than six (6) times the per annum management fee (excluding any bonuses).